Kirari Assembly constituency

 Kirari Assembly constituency is one of the seventy Delhi assembly constituencies of Delhi in northern India.

 Kirari assembly constituency is a part of North West Delhi (Lok Sabha constituency).
 This constituency was created by reorganization by delimitation commission in 2008.
 The geographical area of Kirari Assembly Constituency is roughly 2820 acres.
 There are 106 unauthorized colonies and three villages in this area.
+Each colony & village is lawfully maintained & locally governed by a functional R.W.A, headed by their respective R.W.A Presidents.

+There is also an active registered organization namely Kirari R.W.A Federation, working in Kirari Assembly Constituency area which works as an umbrella organization for all the functional as well as dysfunctional R.W.As of Kirari area.
+The federation is centrally governed by the federal cabinet.
+The head of the federation is known as Federal President.
+The current federal president of Kirari R.W.A Federation is Mr. Ajay Vats.